 Photo of Breaux Vineyards.
 Photo by Dion Hinchcliffe / CC BY-SA 2.0

 Where do you find Cajun country in Virginia?
 At Breaux Vineyards.
 This place means business, when it comes to growing its own grapes, evident on the drive up--you’ll see acres of vines (104 acres to be exact) in many varieties (17 different grapes).
 The imposing main house/tasting room has ample space inside and out.
 Grab a table outside and take in the vineyard plantings that extend up Short Hill Mountain.
 Among the classic wine varieties like Cab Sauv and Chardonnay, you’ll discover, Jennifer’s Jambalaya and Marquis de Lafayette--aptly named for a place that celebrates Louisiana’s unique heritage.
-Dogs are welcome outdoors and on the patio**.
+Dogs are welcome outdoors and on the patio.
+Note, the Orleans Patio space is reserved for customers without dogs and for those 21 and above only.

 Award winning wines: Sauvignon Blanc, Cabernet Sauvignon